Mental Health & Essential Oils Guide

 According to the International Federation of Aromatherapists, ancient texts from across the globe describe the use of aromatic oils in making poultices, creating tranquilizers to help people sleep, and allowing people to perfume themselves.
 As a potent remedy for respiratory tract infections, the use of aromatic plants and essential oils also has a history in ancient Greece.

-Since essential oils are extremely concentrated forms of plants, it can be important to be cautious of how you use them.
+Since essential oils are extremely concentrated forms of plants, it can be important to be cautious of how you use these oils.
 Some people may experience irritation or allergic reactions when they're exposed to essential oils.

-Essential oils can irritate the skin and mucous membranes, so it's important to dilute them before using.
+Essential oils can irritate the skin and mucous membranes, so it's important to dilute essential oils before using.
 Exposure to direct sunlight after applying certain photosensitive oils can also cause skin irritation and sensitivity.

 A few of the oils most likely to cause irritation include oregano oil, jasmine oil, lemongrass oil, and chamomile oil.
 Ingesting essential oils and applying them directly to your skin is considered unsafe, and if used incorrectly, they can do more harm than good.